subhankar235/AetherOS.ai/Docs/steps-backend.md

 `infra/ci-cd/github-actions/`:

-- `run-tests.yml`: on every PR — lint (`ruff`/`black --check`), type-check (`mypy`), unit tests, the import-boundary and security test suites from Phases 9.4/21, integration tests against mocked/sandboxed services.
+- `run-tests.yml`: on every PR — lint (`ruff`/`black --check`), type-check (`mypy`), unit tests, the import-boundary and security test suites from Phases 9.4/21, integration tests against mocked/sandboxed services (Clerk test instance, sandboxed Google test account).
 - `deploy-api.yml`: on merge to `main` — build Docker image, push to registry, run migrations against staging DB, deploy to staging Cloud Run, run a smoke-test suite, then require manual approval gate (a GitHub Environments protection rule) before promoting to production.
 - `deploy-web.yml`: analogous pipeline for the frontend (out of scope for detail here, but the trigger/gate structure should mirror the API pipeline).